Series 5 — Episode 3

 Emma has a close shave!

-Mrs Peel dresses for a hunt ball, but Steed has altered her invitation with a summons
+Emma Peel (Diana Rigg) dresses for a hunt ball, but John Steed (Patrick Macnee) has altered her invitation with a summons

 and she goes with him to the morgue instead.
 There, Clapham (Geoffrey Bayldon) shows them

 Paxton’s body, fished recently from the Thames and shot with, as Mrs Peel accurately

 identifies, an Elizabethan sporting piece.
 Clapham tells them Paxton was onto a escape

 route for the world’s leading criminals, who are disappearing without trace one by one.

 Back at Steed’s apartment, they go through the case files of the missing criminals and Mrs Peel mistakes agent ‘Tubby’ Vincent (Roger Booth) as one of the wrong-doers.
 Tubby meanwhile is investigating the same country house and suffers a similar fate to Paxton, stabbed by the Jacobean ancestor, Edwin Thyssen (Peter Bowles) but he fights back and escapes with a note - ‘Josino arriving from South America.
 Make contact 12:30pm Mackidockie Court’ and the drawing of a black crocodile - which is the only clue left after he dies on Steed’s carpet.

 The Avengers are on hand when Colonel Josino (Richard Montez) arrives with a toy crocodile

 under his arm, and they have to pretend to be amorously kissing in a doorway to avoid detection.

 Josino is given a giraffe in exchange for his crocodile by Vesta (Judy Parfitt), who is followed by